Naturopathic Nutritional Therapist Hannah Braye gives us her 5 top tips for female hormone health.

-8th March marked International Women’s Day – a time to show solidarity and support for women around the world in recognition of the struggles and inequalities they face.
-And speaking of struggles…women certainly got a rough biological deal when it comes to our hormones!
+Women certainly got a rough biological deal when it comes to our hormones!
 These tiny chemical messengers (which control everything from energy and metabolism, to sleep, immune function and reproduction) are especially complex in women.
 Given the stresses of modern life, it’s no wonder our hormones can get out of balance sometimes.
-This year’s International Women’s Day campaign is #BeBoldForChange, so here are 5 simple changes you can make to be bold and take back control of your hormonal health.
+But all is not lost – here are 5 simple changes you can make to be bold and take back control of your hormonal health.

 Look after your Liver